 You can enter discount codes and calculate shipping on the checkout page

 Notify me when this product is available: Add me to the store mailing list

 1959 All-America Selections Winner, about 2 1/2’ tall at maturity.
 Sprouts are borne all the way up the stalk and are good sized.
 The flavor is excellent and the yield very abundant.
 Rated one of the dozen top vegetable introductions by a panel of experts.

 Seed Sowing Depth: 1/4” deep

-Starting Indoors: 4-6 weeks before last frost.
+Starting Indoors: 4-6 weeks before the last frost.
 Sow 2-3 seeds per cell/pot.
 Thin to the strongest seedling.
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
-Transplant a week or two before last frost.
+Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer, diluted to ¼ of the suggested measurement.
+Transplant a week or two before the last frost.
 Space 18-24" apart.

-Sowing Outdoors: Around last frost date when soil temperature reaches at least 60-65ºF.
+Sowing Outdoors: Around the last frost date when the soil temperature reaches at least 60-65ºF.
 Sow 2-3 seeds every 18-24” apart.
 Thin to the strongest seedling per space.